Jason Ruedy Expects Mortgage Rates For Homeowners To Drop After The New Administration's Inauguration On January 20Th

 The potential for lower mortgage rates in 2025 is a promising development for homeowners and the housing market as a whole”

-- Jason RuedyCOLORADO SPRINGS, CO, UNITED STATES, January 8, 2025 /EINPresswire / -- Jason Ruedy, President, CEO of The Home Loan Arranger and top mortgage broker says with the new administration set to take office on January 20, 2025, homeowners across the country are eagerly anticipating the possibility of lower mortgage rates.
+- Jason RuedySAN FRANCISCO, CA, UNITED STATES, January 8, 2025 /EINPresswire / -- Jason Ruedy, President, CEO of The Home Loan Arranger and top mortgage broker says with the new administration set to take office on January 20, 2025, homeowners across the country are eagerly anticipating the possibility of lower mortgage rates.
 This news comes as a welcome relief for many who have been struggling with the rising costs of living and inflation .
 A decrease in mortgage rates could potentially have a significant impact on the financial stability of current and future homeowners.

 The anticipation for lower mortgage rates stems from the fact that inflation and the cost of living have been on the rise in recent years.
 This has put a strain on the budgets of many homeowners, making it difficult for them to keep up with their mortgage payments.
 A decrease in mortgage rates would not only reduce the financial burden for current homeowners, but it could also make homeownership more attainable for those looking to purchase a home in the future.